hapax/hapax.github.io/assets/teaching.md

 By going on real hikes, students would discover that hiking is not about the act of walking, but rather using walking to experience and understand a world rich in wonder.

+And they don't need to become a professional hiker to enjoy the odd stroll, any more than they need to be a professional writer to read the odd book.